How the Uniting NSW.ACT Board governs.

 The purpose of the Care and Safety Committee is to assist the Board with its oversight and monitoring responsibilities in relation to the care of clients, and the safety and wellbeing of all Uniting people, including clients, employees and volunteers.

-This Committee has 3 Board members and 1 external member.
-Meetings are attended by the Executive Director, Director of Customer, People and Systems, Director of Governance, Risk and Quality, Director of Ageing, Director of Children, Youth and Families, and other senior executives and managers by invitation.
+This Committee has 4 Board members and 1 external member.
+Meetings are attended by the Executive Director, Director of Customer, People and Systems, Director of Governance, Risk and Quality, Director of Ageing, Director of Children, Youth and Families, and other senior executives by invitation.

 Mission Governance and Collaboration Committee

-The purpose of the Mission Governance and Collaboration Committee is to assist the Board with its oversight and monitoring responsibilities in relation to mission governance and collaboration, including: seeking assurance that the mission of Uniting aligns and supports the strategic direction of the Synod of NSW.ACT; promoting collaboration with other parts of the Uniting Church through Church engagement to achieve Uniting’s purposes; providing support and encouragement to the work of the Uniting Aboriginal and Islander Christian Congress, Uniting Councils and the Innovative Community Grants Fund; and governing the advocacy work of Uniting and providing a point of connection between the Uniting Board and the Social Justice Forum.
+The purpose of the Mission Governance and Collaboration Committee is to assist the Board with its oversight and monitoring responsibilities in relation to mission governance and collaboration, including: seeking assurance that the mission of Uniting aligns and supports the strategic direction of the Synod of NSW.ACT; promoting collaboration with other parts of the Uniting Church through Church engagement to achieve Uniting’s purpose; providing support and encouragement to the work of the Uniting Aboriginal and Islander Christian Congress; and governing the advocacy work of Uniting.

-This Committee has 4 Board members and 3 external members.
-Meetings are attended by the Executive Director, Director of Mission, Communities and Social Impact, and other senior executives and managers by invitation.
+This Committee has 4 Board members and 1 external member.
+Meetings are attended by the Executive Director, Director of Mission, Communities and Social Impact, and other senior executives by invitation.
 A delegate of the Synod General Secretary also attends.

 The purpose of the Remuneration Committee is to assist the Board in overseeing: Uniting’s remuneration framework and policy for Executive and non-award employees; the remuneration to be awarded to the Executive team and the Executive Director; whether there is any gender or other inappropriate bias in remuneration for Executive or other employees; and stipend arrangements on behalf of the Uniting Church in Australia, Synod NSW.ACT.

-This Committee’s membership comprises the Chairs of: the Audit and Risk Committee; Finance, Investment and Capital Committee; Care and Safety Committee; Mission Governance and Collaboration Committee; and the Uniting War Memorial Hospital Committee.
+This Committee’s membership comprises the Chairs of: Audit and Risk Committee; Finance, Investment and Capital Committee; Care and Safety Committee; and Mission Governance and Collaboration Committee.
 Upon invitation, meetings are attended by the Executive Director and Director of Customer, People and Systems.

 Executive Director (CEO)